ruby-on-wheels/ruby-on-wheels.github.io/_posts/2020-09-04-answering-22-questions-about-van-life.md

 ### How much time do you spend sitting (driving and working)?

 During workdays I probably spend 6 to 10 hours sitting.
 I try to compensate all that sitting by taking regular breaks, walking, swimming and exercising.
-I rarely sit on the weekends only when driving.
+I rarely sit on the weekends, only when driving.

 ### Do you have a fancy camera or do you only use your phone?